-England Golf has fielded a large number of calls, emails and messages via social media ahead of the planned reopening of golf courses on 29 March.
+England Golf has fielded a large number of calls, emails and messages via social media in relation to the reopening of courses and facilities from 29 March.

 Our staff are working hard to reply to each individual and club query and we thank you all for turning to us for advice and support in these unprecedented times.
 We appreciate your patience while we deal with your questions.

 Given the volume of enquiries, we felt it would be useful to compile a series of FAQs complete with answers, guidance and signposting to other relevant authorities.